Basketball Fundamentals - Guard Moves and SkillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-Know how to jump stop off the speed dribble, and how to receive the pass with a jump stop (see Learning the Jump Stop).
+Know how to jump-stop to end a speed dribble, and how to receive the pass with a jump-stop (see Learning the Jump-Stop).

 2. Have your hands positioned on the ball in the shooting position, so you are ready to shoot.

 3. Keep your weight back on your pivot foot (often the left foot for a right-handed player).